 3) Practice your wedding dance in similar shoes you'll be wearing for your wedding.

-Practice in your wedding shoes or shoes with a similar heel as switching from flat shoes to high heels can be harder than you think.
+Practice in your wedding shoes or shoes with a similar heel in one of your dance lessons as switching from flat shoes to high heels can be harder than you think.

 4) When it’s best to start your private dance lessons

 6 to 8 weeks would be ideal, or even earlier, as the last few weeks before your wedding can get pretty hectic.
 More time is always better, but no time is too little.
 However, if you left it to the last minute, you can still learn the basics of a simple dance.
 Couples are usually able to dance the basics of a dance to music within one lesson.
 If you plan to have a fully choreographed individual dance to your song, depending how fancy you like it to be, 3 to 5 lesson will be needed.

 At the dance studio or if you're short on time and don't want the hassle of driving to a dance school, clear a space in your living room and book a dance teacher to come to your house or workplace.
 Wedding dance lessons are set for dates and times that suit you and your lifestyle.

 6) How long should your first dance be